bon-bride/bon-bride.github.io/collection.md

 author: Pippa Cooke - Founder

 ---
 Our first collection bridges the gap between fashion and bridal.
 Taking inspiration from social and cultural movements, empowering women and questioning if they want to dress for themselves or conform to the typical bride.
-High necklines, extra long sleeves and loose fits, the dresses offer a relaxed tailoring aesthetic.
+High necklines, extra long sleeves and loose fits, the dresses possess a relaxed tailoring aesthetic.

 Each dress is made to order in London.